Moussa Sow: Gazişehir Gaziantep

 On 28 January 2019, Sow signed for Gazişehir Gaziantep on a one-and-a-half-year contract.

 International career

 On 5 September 2010, Sow scored his first goal for Senegal in a 4–0 defeat of the Democratic Republic of Congo during qualifying for the 2012 Africa Cup of Nations.
 He scored three more times in the qualifying phase as well as once in a 2–1 defeat to Equatorial Guinea at the tournament finals.

 At the 2015 Africa Cup of Nations, Sow scored Senegal's winning goal as they defeated Ghana 2–1 in the team's opening match.

 In May 2018 he was named in Senegal's 23-man squad for the 2018 FIFA World Cup in Russia.

 He retired from international football in August 2018.

+Personal life

+In instagram, Sow follows only one account; Fenerbahçe.